Skip to main content

 • Coordinating with your OB or midwife.
 We do not duplicate the work; we pick up the long-arc threads.

 • Early postpartum check-in by message or video, often around the 2 to 3 week mark.
-Especially important for women with hypertension during pregnancy, pre-existing thyroid disease, history of postpartum depression, or significant social-medical complexity.
+Particularly important for women with hypertension during pregnancy, pre-existing thyroid disease, history of postpartum depression, or significant social-medical complexity.
 Insurance-based practices structurally cannot do this; the DPC model makes it the default.

 • Mental health screening more than once.
 A PHQ-9 and GAD-7 (or the Edinburgh Postnatal Depression Scale) at multiple time points across the first year.
 Mood symptoms emerge late as often as they emerge early.